The mustard.co.uk guide to camping in the UK

 Check reviews on sites such as Tripadvisor before you go and select your pitch carefully.
 The ideal spot is away from high-traffic areas, but close enough to toilet and shower blocks that you don’t have a long walk for a midnight visit.

 The site you choose depends on the kind of activities you like doing.
 If you intend to spend plenty of time on site, you’ll want somewhere with lots of facilities – like a pool, park, or games room.

 On the other hand, if you plan on going out to local towns, attractions or beaches most days, you can save money by opting for a more basic campsite.

-Visit information centres or local shops to find out what’s going on in the area, but be aware that attractions or events may be closed due to Covid-19.
+Visit information centres or local shops to find out what’s going on in the area.
 If you’re holidaying by the sea, be sure to pack fun kit like kites, buckets and spades, and footballs to keep everybody entertained, and don’t forget the swimming trunks!

 Of course, British weather is unpredictable, so you’ll need to make preparations for a rainy day.
 Save plenty of space to pack books, board games and other activities to keep everybody occupied if they have to stay indoors.
 Load a tablet up with games and movies – especially useful for long car trips – and ensure games consoles are charged up and ready to go.

 What’s the best car for a camping trip?